- You’ll find outstanding Double Plus (A++) sound or BETTER throughout this vintage pressing of Santana’s 1973 release

 - An ambitious follow-up to Caravanserai, Welcome continued Carlos Santana’s foray into Jazz-Rock Fusion with music that remains powerful and intriguing even today

-- “Welcome was merely ahead of its time as a musical journey and is one of the more enduring recordings the band ever made.
+- 4 stars: “Welcome was merely ahead of its time as a musical journey and is one of the more enduring recordings the band ever made.
 This is a record that pushes the envelope even today and is one of the most inspired recordings in the voluminous Santana oeuvre.”

 This vintage Columbia pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.